“Pam’s Replacement” wasn’t a very memorable or funny episode of “The Office” but it's probably the best they’ve done this season.

 The show usually never goes wrong when it pairs up Pam and Dwight.
 He makes her funnier, and she makes him more grounded.
 However, their plan to find out if Jim was lying about finding the new temp attractive never really took off the way I wanted it to, and ended rather abruptly.

+In a way, this episode gave me what I had hoped the show would be post-Carell, an A-story featuring the three leads and a B-story with various characters.
+Jim and Pam, Jim and Dwight, and especially Pam and Dwight have always been among the show’s most successful combinations.
+They take the spotlight this week, but I couldn’t help but feel that everything was a bit stale.
 The main problem is, at this point, there really isn’t much left to do with the characters.
 They’re fully developed.
 Season three gave Pam an amazing arc where she came into her own, and over the past few years she’s settled into the life she’s always wanted.
 There really isn’t much left to do with her character.
 The same is true with Jim, who will remain the funny guy who never seems to push himself towards a better career.
 And as for Dwight, well...Dwight is Dwight.
 That being said, I’m glad the show decided to focus on these three this week rather than Andy.

 The B story this week was centered on Andy, Kevin, and Darrly’s band being upstaged by Robert California and his buddies.
 I’ve never been a fan of when the show leans too heavily on music.
 It’s fine is small doses (Andy serenading Pam with “Rainbow Connection” in season three, Kevin’s band playing at Phyllis’ wedding), but this B story literally went nowhere.
 Not only did the storyline waste the use of Robert California (he had what?
 Two lines?) but it wasn’t even funny.